cake-build/website/src/Cake.Web/App_Data/docs/tutorials/setting-up-a-new-project.md

 build script.
 This is (kind of) an optional step, but recommended since it removes the need to store binaries in the source code repository.

+We install the bootstrapper by downloading it from the Cake bootstrapper repository.

 #### Windows

-Open a PowerShell and run the following line.
+Open a new PowerShell window and run the following command.

 ```powershell
 Invoke-WebRequest http://cakebuild.net/bootstrapper/windows -OutFile build.ps1